 Jajce is another town with a castle, but here the waterfall in the city is the real attraction.
-Be prepared for a lot of spray on the lower viewing platform.
+There’s a read Maid-of-the-Mist experience on the lower viewing platform.

-The two-and-a-half days from here to Mostar were stunningly scenic on good roads (E661 and M16.2) with hardly any traffic until about 20km before Mostar.
+The two-and-a-half days from here to Mostar were stunningly beautiful on good roads (E661 and M16.2) with hardly any traffic until about 20km before Mostar.
 Following the Vrbas River, the surrounding hills were boasting the best of autumn glory, while an occasional village or cabbage patch broke the optical routine.
 Pure bliss!

 Mostar is famous for its 16th century Ottoman bridge, which was rebuilt after the war and reopened by Prince Charles in 2004.
 Today it’s a magnet for busloads of daytrippers from Dubrovnik and, for that reason, was a bit of a shock to the system.

 This is in the heart of Herzegovina, where mainly Bosniaks (Muslims) and Croats (Catholics) settled.
 Together they defended the town against Serbian attacks but then turned against each other.
 Needless to say, the resulting scars in buildings and psyches are harder to heal if neighbourhood trust has been betrayed so blatantly.

 Medjugorje was our next port of call.
 This has been a place of pilgrimage since the Blessed Virgin Mary appeared to four teenage girls there in 1981.
 She still appears regularly giving messages to the world, on the 2nd and 25th of each month.
 If you are in the area, set your apparition alarm so you won’t miss out.
 Actually, because the place was so full of Irish accents, Darina was convinced she’d taken a wrong turn in Charlestown and ended up in Knock!